bbauska/UC-Davis-JS-Basics/readme.md

 <h3>Using JavaScript in the Web Browser</h3>

-In this module, you will be introduced to the methods built into JavaScript for accessing and manipulating DOM elements in the web browser.
+<p>In this module, you will be introduced to the methods built into
+JavaScript for accessing and manipulating DOM elements in the web browser.
 You will be able to capture user events with JavaScript and use those events to trigger changes to the DOM using the document methods